aoool/real-self-driving-car-using-ros/README.md

 [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark) annotations to those other formats.
 To accomplish these image augmentation and label conversion tasks we have created a [`data_preparer.py`](utils/data_preparer.py).
-With this script, we easily augmented the [4Tzones Traffic Lights Dataset](https://yadi.sk/d/a1Kr8Wmg0zfa0A), which enabled the ability to generalize in our models.
+With this script, we easily augmented the [4Tzones Traffic Lights Dataset](https://yadi.sk/d/a1Kr8Wmg0zfa0A), which dramatically increased the models' ability to generalize.
 More about the [`data_preparer.py`](utils/data_preparer.py) script is in the [Data Preparer Script](#data-preparer-script) section.
 The resulting annotated augmented dataset, which is called "4Tzones Traffic Lights Augmented Dataset" can be downloaded using the link below and